 4. Educational Progress by GEAR UP Students: Please complete the table below indicating educational progress of current GEAR UP students.
 Where available, use standardized test scoresto determine whether a student is performing at or above grade level.
 New grantees in their first year of implementation should not complete the two columns on performance.
-Enter the numbersin the row that coincides with the grade the students were in during the prior school year.
+Enter the numbers in the row that coincides with the grade the students were in during the prior school year.

 Current Grade Number of Students Proficient or Above on State Assessment for English/Language Arts (OPTIONAL) Number of Students Proficient or Above on State Assessment for Mathematics (OPTIONAL) Number of Students Taking the PSAT or PLAN by the end of 10 th Grade Number of Students Taking ACT or SAT Exam by the end of 11 th Grade

 6

-6

 7

 8

 9

 10

 11

 12

 Total

-Note: Grantees will have to report on high school graduation and college enrollment data in the Financial Status and Program Performance Final Report.
+Note: Grantees will have to report on high school graduation and college enrollment data in theFinancial Status and Program Performance Final Report.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 Public reporting burden for this collection of information is estimated to average 10 hours per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The obligation to respond to this collection is required to obtain or retain benefit (Higher Education Act of 1965, as amended, Title IV, Part A, Subpart 2, Chapter 2).
-Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to regulations.gov during the public comment period for this collection of information.
+Send comments regarding the burden estimate or any other aspect of this collection of information.
 If you have specific questions about the form, instrument or survey, please contact the GEAR UP Program, U.S. Department of Education, 400 Maryland Avenue, S.W., Mail Stop LBJ 2-261-05, Washington, DC 20202.